-In 1936, Edward VIII abdicated in order to marry the woman he loved, Wallis Simpson, a twice divorced American.
-These events caused a scandal around the world and Wallis has since been ...
+In 1936, Edward VIII abdicated in order to marry the woman he loved, Wallis Simpson, a twice-divorced American.
+These events caused a scandal around the world.
+Wallis and Edward is an ...
 See full summary »

 In 1998, an auction of the estate of the Duke and Duchess of Windsor causes great excitement.
 For one woman, Wally Winthrop, it has much more meaning.
 Wally becomes obsessed by their historic love story.
 As she learns more about the sacrifices involved, Wally gains her own courage to find happiness.
 Written by